Blood-Based T-Cell Diagnosis of Celiac Disease

 Abstract

-BACKGROUND & AIMS: Current diagnosis of celiac disease (CeD) is inaccurate in patients following a gluten-free diet (GFD).
-Blood-based diagnostics targeting gluten-specific T cells, like tetramer assays, are highly sensitive and specific but are impractical for clinical use.
-We evaluated the potential of a simple whole blood assay measuring interleukin-2 release (WBAIL-2) for detecting gluten-specific T cells to aid in CeD diagnosis.
-METHODS: WBAIL-2 was assessed in 181 adults; 88 with CeD (75 on GFD, 13 consuming gluten) and 93 controls (32 on GFD with non-celiac gluten sensitivity, 61 healthy).
+BACKGROUND & AIMS: Current diagnosis of celiac disease (CeD) is inaccurate in patients consuming a gluten-free diet (GFD).
+Blood-based diagnostics targeting gluten-specific T cells, such as tetramer assays, are highly sensitive and specific but are impractical for clinical use.
+We evaluated the potential of a simple, whole-blood assay measuring interleukin-2 (IL-2) release (WBAIL-2) for detecting gluten-specific T cells to aid in CeD diagnosis.
+METHODS: WBAIL-2 was assessed in 181 adults; 88 with CeD (75 consuming a GFD, 13 consuming gluten) and 93 controls (32 consuming a GFD with nonceliac gluten sensitivity, 61 healthy).
 In vitro IL-2 release in whole blood after gluten peptide stimulation was measured.
-The assay's performance was compared to tetramer-based methods, and serum IL-2 levels were monitored before and after a single-dose gluten challenge.
-Correlations between IL-2 levels, tetramer+ T-cell frequencies, and symptoms were examined.
-RESULTS: The WBAIL-2 assay demonstrates high accuracy for CeD diagnosis, even in patients following a strict GFD.
-Optimized dual cut-offs in HLA-DQ2.5+ patients showed high sensitivity (90%) and specificity (95%), with lower sensitivity (56%) in HLA-DQ8+ CeD.
-WBAIL-2 correlated strongly with the frequency of tetramer+ gluten-specific CD4+ T cells and serum IL-2 levels after gluten challenge.
+The assay's performance was compared with tetramer-based methods, and serum IL-2 levels were monitored before and after a single-dose gluten challenge.
+Correlations between IL-2 levels, tetramer-positive T-cell frequencies, and symptoms were examined.
+RESULTS: The WBAIL-2 assay demonstrates high accuracy for CeD diagnosis, even in patients consuming a strict GFD.
+Optimized dual cutoffs in HLA-DQ2.5(+) patients showed high sensitivity (90%) and specificity (95%), with lower sensitivity (56%) in HLA-DQ8(+) CeD.
+WBAIL-2 correlated strongly with the frequency of tetramer-positive gluten-specific CD4(+) T cells and serum IL-2 levels after a gluten challenge.
 Elevated WBAIL-2 levels predicted gluten-induced symptom severity, such as vomiting.
-The assay required only small blood volumes and performed comparably to tetramer-based methods.
-CONCLUSIONS: Gluten-stimulated IL-2 secretion indicates the presence of pathogenic gluten-specific CD4+ T cells and is a useful diagnostic for CeD.
+The assay required only small blood volumes and performed comparably with tetramer-based methods.
+CONCLUSIONS: Gluten-stimulated IL-2 secretion indicates the presence of pathogenic gluten-specific CD4(+) T cells and is a useful diagnostic for CeD.
 WBAIL-2 and serum IL-2 after gluten could be complementary and allow biopsy-free CeD diagnosis.
-WBAIL-2 may help diagnose and monitor other CD4+ T cell-driven diseases.
+WBAIL-2 may help diagnose and monitor other CD4(+) T cell-driven diseases.

 Publisher